 NLU was at the forefront of the kindergarten movement in 1886, preparing some of the first early childhood teachers to be employed in the Chicago area.
 Now more than a century later, our National College of Education continues to design and deliver the best in teacher education programs including the M.A.T. in Early Childhood Education.
-Class size is small and faculty is experienced and well known in the field.
+Class size is small and faculty are experienced and well known in the field.

 The Master's in Early Childhood Education degree is offered as a 15-18 month full-time program or can be completed part-time in 24-27 months.
-Students can take courses as a traditional student or join a cohort and follow a guaranteed course sequence.
+Students can take courses as traditional students or join a cohort and follow a guaranteed course sequence.
 The program is also offered in a blended format so students may take some classes online and some on-campus.